blizzhackers/kolbot-SoloPlay/README.md

 ![extract into](https://i.imgur.com/TcRmoRm.png)

 ## What is this?
-Kolbot-SoloPlay is an hands-off autoplay script to take any charcter diablo 2 character class from 1-99 using Kolbot.
+Kolbot-SoloPlay is an hands-off autoplay script to take any diablo 2 character class from 1-99 using Kolbot.
 It will level towards an end-game build that you choose.
 See ```Brief History``` for more info.

 If you are enjoying my version consider supporting me at https://www.buymeacoffee.com/theBGuy